 As a family, we dye our eggs with homemade, real food dye that is definitely not as quick ‘n easy as fizzy tablets, or nearly as colorful, but they are earthy and beautiful in their own way ?
 Here’s the recipe I use to dye eggs naturally.
 This one is good too.

 I feel good about my kids eating eggs that have been colored with a natural stain.
 When Easter rolls around my kids don’t blink an eye at the onion skins and paprika marinating for orange dye.
 Or, the coffee brewing with dill seeds for brown dye.
 Or, the beets for purple eggs.
 Their favorite is to draw pictures on the eggs with a grey crayon before dipping them in these dyes.

 Who knows, maybe they’ll think up some new colors when they one day have kids of their own ….

-Want a quicker, easier option?
-Make naturally-dyed eggs without spending time boiling fruits/veggies with this kit (dyes made from fruits, herbs, veggies); all you need is hot water.
+Want a quicker and easier option?
+You can make naturally-dyed eggs without spending time boiling fruits and veggies with this kit.
+The dyes are made from fruits, herbs and veggies; all you need to add is hot water.

 May all bellies be happy!